Skip to content

 • Expand innovative strategies and partnerships for improving low performing schools.

 Grants are made for one year at a time; proposals submitted for renewed funding are reviewed on a case-by-case basis, but only after a final report on the use of the previous grant has been received and approved by staff.
-In most instances, no more than two renewals will be considered.

 Recent grants